National Commission for Scheduled Castes: Commission for Scheduled Castes and Scheduled Tribes

 The first Commission for Scheduled Castes and Scheduled Tribes was set up in August 1978 with Bhola Paswan Shastri as chairman and other four members.
-Members of the commission includes a chairman, a vice chairman and four other members.
+In addition to the chairman, members of the commission include a vice chairman and four other members.
 It was set up as a national level advisory body to advise the government on broad policy issues and levels of development of Scheduled Castes and Scheduled Tribes.
 The president of India appoints the chairman of commission.
 The fifth schedule of Indian constitution deals with the administration and control of Scheduled Castes and Scheduled Tribes.
 Service condition and tenure is determined by president of India.
 Article 341 deals with notification of Scheduled Castes and Article 342 deals with notification of Scheduled Tribes.

 The first Commission was constituted in 1992 with S. H. Ramdhan as chairman.

 The second Commission was constituted in October 1995 with H. Hanumanthappa as chairman.

 The third Commission was constituted in December 1998 with Dileep Singh Bhuria as the chairman.

 The fourth Commission was constituted in March 2002 with Dr. Bizay Sonkar Shastri as the chairperson.